SBuxton-IDM/EquityMilestone/README.md

 - **Measurement**: Develop representative metrics to gauge the state of digital equity within Michigan.

-- **Evaluation**: Compare our digital equity metric to  ones that are currently in use
+- **Evaluation**: Compare our digital equity metric to  ones that are currently in use.

 - **Forecasting**: Design predictive tools and algorithms to anticipate future challenges and growth opportunities in the digital equity space.